Members

 Mary Ann holds a Masters degree from UCL, Institute of Education, with a focus on policy and provision for Inclusive education and multi-disciplinary working.
 She is passionate about ensuring that there is equity of opportunity for all children and that everyone feels welcomed and valued within the organisation and systems we develop within our Federation schools.

-Mary Ann has been a staff governor in many of the previous schools she has worked in and has an interest in effective school governance, policy and practice.
-She is currently the proud Chair of Governors of another school in the London Borough of Brent.
+Mary Ann has been a staff governor in many of the previous schools she has worked in and has a research interest in effective school governance, policy and practice.
+She is currently the proud Chair of Governors of an Outstanding federation of two schools in the London Borough of Brent.
+In 2023/2024, Mary Ann led training on School Governance for the States of Guernsey and for Bedfordshire local authority, and will continue this work in the forthcoming academic year, along with work for Somerset local authority.

-Having worked previously as Headteacher at Bushey and Oxhey Infant School, Mary Ann took up the post of Executive Federation Headteacher, with lead responsibility across both schools in September 2019.
-Her role is to develop our vision and educational practices across one cohesive, federated school community.
-As Head, Mary Ann is active across the Board’s three Sub-committees and various working groups.
+As an experienced school leader, Mary Ann took up the post of Executive Headteacher for our schools in 2019.
+Her role was to raise standards and secure good Ofsted judgements in both schools, whilst developing our vision and educational practices across one cohesive, federated school community.
+Mary Ann is active across the Board’s three Sub-committees and various working groups.

-Mary Ann does drop into conversation every now and then that she has taught the children of a previous Prime Minister and is looking forward to the day when she can proudly boast that she has taught the current Prime Minister (who will be a former pupil from Bushey & Oxhey Infants and Bushey Manor Juniors of course)!
-Growing confident children filled with knowledge, wisdom and a strong moral purpose, rooted in kindess and compassion is what the wider world (and the British Political System) needs right now.
+Mary Ann has taught the children of a previous Prime Minister and is looking forward to the day when she can proudly boast that she has taught the current Prime Minister (who will of course be a former pupil from Bushey & Oxhey Infants and Bushey Manor Juniors)!
+Growing confident children filled with knowledge, wisdom and a strong moral purpose, rooted in kindness and compassion is what the wider world needs right now.
 She's on it!!

 Dan Hall